mriganktiwari/Mrigank-blog/_posts/2020-06-02-Terminal_Find_Grep.md

   | `grep -win "text_to_find" ./*.txt` | Doesn't try to search in any subdirectory. |
   | `grep -winr "text_to_find" .` | To search every file and through every subdirectory, a recursive search, might get lot of results. |

-2. *Getting some additional context of where this match is found, see a certain number of lines before and after a match.*
+##### Getting some additional context of where this match is found, see a certain number of lines before and after a match

   |Command|Description|
   |----   |----       |